Back to all events

 Isa Spector is a writer, choreographer, and director.
 His work straddles postmodern formalism with ridiculous narrative.
 Spector has presented across New York at venues including Performance Space New York, Abrons Arts Center, Center for Performance Research, WSA, Offline Gallery, Pageant, QNCC, The Slipper Room, and Montez Press Radio.

-Isa Spector: A Dionysus in the Park
+Isa Spector: Dionysus at the Equinox

 View Events Calendar